jspahrsummers/Microverse/README.md

 # Microverse

-[Microverse](https://rickandmorty.fandom.com/wiki/Microverse_Battery) is a thin virtualization app for macOS, which allows running Linux _(and, soon, macOS)_ guest virtual machines, achieved with [macOS' own virtualization framework](https://developer.apple.com/documentation/virtualization).
+[Microverse](https://rickandmorty.fandom.com/wiki/Microverse_Battery) is a thin virtualization app for macOS, which allows running Linux and macOS guest virtual machines, achieved with [macOS' own virtualization framework](https://developer.apple.com/documentation/virtualization).

 Note that this does not do any _emulation_—the virtual machines run on the same hardware as the host machine (and therefore have the same architecture).
 This is particularly useful to create sandbox environments with minimal performance impact.